-Numerical methods in chemistry/V11G200V01402
+Numerical methods in chemistry/V11G200V01402 Physical chemistry I/V11G200V01303 Physical chemistry II/V11G200V01403

-Physical chemistry I/V11G200V01303 Physical chemistry II/V11G200V01403 Inorganic chemistry I/V11G200V01404 Organic chemistry I/V11G200V01304
+Inorganic chemistry I/V11G200V01404

+Organic chemistry I/V11G200V01304

 IDENTIFYIN G DATA

-Chemical er ngineering
+Chemical e ngineering

 Subject Chemical

-- engineering
+engineering

 Code V11G200V01502

-Study ()Grao en Química ,
+Study ()Grao en Química

 programme

 Descriptors ECTS Credits Choose Year Quadmester

 9 Mandatory 3rd 1st

-Teaching Spanish
+Teaching #EnglishFriendly

-language
+language Spanish

 Department

 Coordinator González de Prado, Begoña

-Lecturers Álvarez Álvarez, María Salomé

-Canosa Saa, Jose Manuel
+Lecturers Canosa Saa, Jose Manuel

+Deive Herva, Francisco Javier

 González de Prado, Begoña

-González Sas, Olalla

-Morandeira Conde, Lois

 E-mail bgp@uvigo.es

 Web

-General This subject is an introduction to Chemical Engineering , where the kno wledge gained in the previous

-description Chemistry degree courses is related to Chemical indus learn the basic knowledge about material and energy k separation processes such as distillation or liquid-liquid.
-This subject gives the basis to understand other subject and Industrial Chemistry. palances so that d extraction. they can applie ed it to the design of
+General description This subject is an introduction to Chemical Engineering degree courses is related to Chemical industry process basic knowledge about material and energy balances sprocesses such as distillation or liquid-liquid extraction English Friendly subject: International students may rereferences in English, b) tutoring sessions in English, c) This subject gives the basis to understand other subject and Industrial Chemistry. es.
+The mail goal to that they can a quest from the te ) exams and asse is to enable the stupplied it to the desi achers: a) materials ssments in English. dents to learn the gn of separation

-- C1 Demonstrate knowledge and understanding of essential facts, concepts, principles and theories: Major aspects of chemical terminology, nomenclature, units and unit conversions. - C16 Demonstrate knowledge and understanding of essential facts, concepts, principles and theories: principles and procedures in chemical engineering - C19 Apply knowledge and understanding to solve basic problems of quantitative and qualitative nature - C20 Evaluate, interpret and synthesize data and chemical information - C21 Recognize and implement good scientific practices for measurement and experimentation - C22 Process and perform computational calculations with chemical information and chemical data - C23 Present oral and written scientific material and scientific arguments to a specialized audience - C25 Handle chemicals safely, considering their physical and chemical properties, including the evaluation of any specific risks associated with its use - C27 Monitor, by observation and measurement of physical and chemical properties, events or changes, and document and record them in a consistent and reliable way - C28 Interpret data derived from laboratory observations and measurements in terms of their significance and relate them to the appropriate theory - C29 Demonstrate skills for numerical calculations and interpretation of experimental data, with special emphasis on precision and accuracy - D1 Communicate orally and in writing in at least one of the official languages of the University - D3 Learn independently - D4 Search and manage information from different sources - Use information and communication technologies and manage basic computer tools - Use mathematics, including error analysis, estimates of orders of magnitude, correct use of units and data representations - D7 Apply theoretical knowledge in practice - D8 Teamwork - D9 Work independently - D10 Work at a national and international context - D12 Plan and manage time properly - D13 Make decisions - D14 Analyze and synthesize information and draw conclusions - D15 Evaluate critically and constructively the environment and oneself
+- C1 Demonstrate knowledge and understanding of essential facts, concepts, principles and theories: Major aspects of chemical terminology, nomenclature, units and unit conversions. - C16 Demonstrate knowledge and understanding of essential facts, concepts, principles and theories: principles and procedures in chemical engineering - C19 Apply knowledge and understanding to solve basic problems of quantitative and qualitative nature - C20 Evaluate, interpret and synthesize data and chemical information - C21 Recognize and implement good scientific practices for measurement and experimentation - C22 Process and perform computational calculations with chemical information and chemical data - C23 Present oral and written scientific material and scientific arguments to a specialized audience - C25 Handle chemicals safely, considering their physical and chemical properties, including the evaluation of any specific risks associated with its use - C27 Monitor, by observation and measurement of physical and chemical properties, events or changes, and document and record them in a consistent and reliable way - C28 Interpret data derived from laboratory observations and measurements in terms of their significance and relate them to the appropriate theory - C29 Demonstrate skills for numerical calculations and interpretation of experimental data, with special emphasis on precision and accuracy - D1 Communicate orally and in writing in at least one of the official languages of the University - D3 Learn independently - D4 Search and manage information from different sources - Use information and communication technologies and manage basic computer tools - D6 Use mathematics, including error analysis, estimates of orders of magnitude, correct use of units and data representations - D7 Apply theoretical knowledge in practice - D8 Teamwork - D9 Work independently - D10 Work at a national and international context - D12 Plan and manage time properly - D13 Make decisions - D14 Analyze and synthesize information and draw conclusions - D15 Evaluate critically and constructively the environment and oneself